syncfusion-content/javascript-docs/js/Diagram/Tools.md

 Disables all tools</td></tr>
 </table>

-You can set the desired tool to the `tool` property of diagram model.
+You can set the desired tool to the `tool` property of the Diagram model.
 The following code illustrates how to enable single/multiple tools.

 {% highlight js %}

 // To Enable Single Tool
 $("#diagram").ejDiagram({
-    // To Enable a Single Selection
+    //Enables a Single Selection
     tool: ej.datavisualization.Diagram.Tool.SingleSelect
 });

-// Enable multiple tools
+// Enables multiple tools
 $("#diagram").ejDiagram({
-    // Select when you click on a node and pan when you click on diagram surface
+    // Selects when you click a node and pans when you click the Diagram surface
     tool: ej.datavisualization.Diagram.Tool.SingleSelect | ej.datavisualization.Diagram.Tool.ZoomPan
 });